TULiberalArts/Liberal-Studies/pages/graduate.md

 ---
 title: Graduate
-meta-keywords: 'liberal arts, masters degree, Temple'
-meta-description: >-
-  The hallmark of the MLA program is its interdisciplinary flexibility in allowing students to develop their own intellectual and career pathways.
 permalink: /graduate/
 layout: page
+keywords: 'liberal arts, masters degree, Temple'
+description: >-
+  The hallmark of the MLA program is its interdisciplinary flexibility in allowing students to develop their own intellectual and career pathways.
 published: true
 sidebar: true
 sidebar-content: |